Our SENCo is Beck Preece

 We may feel that a child requires a bit of extra support to ensure that they don’t fall behind.
 Parents are always informed if we are putting in additional support for their children.

-Sometimes children arrive from a previous setting already identified as having a special educational need.
-In these cases, liaison takes place between Woodfield Infant School and the previous setting so that transfer can be as smooth as possible for these children and their families.
+Where children arrive from a previous setting already identified as having a special educational need liaison will take place between Woodfield Infant School and the previous setting so that transfer can be as smooth as possible for these children and their families.

 Assessment of children with SEND